 Whether at home, work, school, or anywhere else, be accountable.
 If you see anyone anywhere who is acting as someone unaccountable, be careful of him.
 Don’t associate with him.
 If you’re in a business or love relationship with him or her, it’s wise to withdraw because the person could harm you later.

 Many people live as if they are not accountable to God.
 They do what they like even as the ministers of the gospel.
-The apostle Paul says, “You see, we are not like those hucksters — and there are many of them — who preach just to make money.
-We preach God’s message with sincerity and with Christ’s authority.
-And we know that the God who sent us is watching us (2 Corinthians 2:17 New Living Translation).
+The Apostle Paul says, “You see, we are not like the many hucksters who preach for personal profit.
+We preach the word of God with sincerity and with Christ’s authority, knowing that God is watching us” (2 Corinthians 2:17 New Living Translation).

-As a Christian, you must know that ultimately you are accountable to God.
+As a Christian, you must know that, ultimately, you are accountable to God.
 Therefore, live as such.
 Whether you occupy an ecclesiastical position or not, be accountable to God.
 God is a God of accountability.
-The Bible says, “So then every one of us shall give account of himself to God” (Romans 14:12 King James Version).
+The Bible says, “So then each of us shall give account of himself to God” (Romans 14:12 New King James Version).
 Matthew 12:36 also says, “But I say to you that for every idle word men may speak, they will give account of it in the day of judgment” (New King James Version).

-Those in higher authority should not think they are accountable to God alone.
-They are also accountable to the people they lead just as those under them are accountable to them and to God.
+Those in authority should not think they are accountable to God only.
+They are also accountable to the people they lead just as those under them are accountable to them and God.
 Leaders must not behave as if they’re the Alpha and Omega, which leads to leaders abusing their authority.

 In 2 Chronicles 16:10, the Bible says that King Asa of Judah began to oppress some of his people.
 That was after he had thrown Hanani the seer into prison for delivering to him God’s message of displeasure with him for trusting in the king of Aram instead of in the LORD his God.

-Who are you accountable to?
+To whom are you accountable?
 Don’t be unfaithful like the unjust steward.
-Don’t become uncontrollable.
 Don’t act as if you’re not a man under authority.
-The centurion in Matthew 8:9 told Jesus he was a man under authority, having soldiers under him and giving commands which were obeyed.
+The centurion in Matthew 8:9 told Jesus he was a man under authority, having soldiers under him and giving commands that were obeyed.

-In the family, there must be mutual accountability between the parents and the children (Ephesians 6:1; Colossians 3:20; Colossians 3:21; Ephesians 6:4).
+In the family, there must be mutual accountability between the parents and the children (Ephesians 6:1; Colossians 3:20-21; Ephesians 6:4).
 The same applies to husbands and wives (Ephesians 5:22-33; Colossians 3:18-19).
 Servants should also be accountable to their masters.
 They should be found faithful (1 Corinthians 4:2).
-They should “Please them all the time, not just when they are watching you.
-Obey them willingly because of your reverent fear of the Lord.
-Work hard and cheerfully at whatever you do, as though you were working for the Lord rather than for people” (Colossians 3:22-23 New Living Translation).
+They should work hard and cheerfully at whatever they do, as though they were working for the Lord rather than for people (Colossians 3:23).
 Also, masters should give their servants what is right and equal, conscious that they have a Master in heaven (Colossians 4:1).
-Ephesians 6:5-9, 1 Timothy 6:1-2, Titus 2:9-10, and 1 Peter 2:18-20 also talk about master-servant relationship.
+Ephesians 6:5-9, 1 Timothy 6:1-2, Titus 2:9-10, and 1 Peter 2:18-20 also talk about the servant-master relationship.

 There should also be mutual accountability among believers.
 We must be accountable to one another.
 That’s part of the benefits of fellowshipping with other saints.
-Hebrews 10:25 says we should not forsake assembling together, as the custom of some is, but exhorting (one another); and so much the more, as we see the day drawing nigh.
+Hebrews 10:25 says we should not give up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.
 As the Bible says in Proverbs 27:17, as iron sharpens iron, a friend sharpens a friend.
-Being accountable to each other does not reduce one; it actually protects one.
-In addition, others have regard for those who have someone or those they are accountable to.
-Responsible people make themselves accountable to others; irresponsible people don’t.
+Being accountable to each other does not reduce anyone; it protects one.
+In addition, people have regard for those who are accountable.
+Responsible people make themselves accountable; irresponsible people don’t.
 They want to do as they like whether it’s right or not.

 Those who don’t understand that Christians should be accountable to each other are lone rangers and it’s so easy for Satan to defeat them.
 James 5:16 says we should confess our sins to each other and pray for each other so that we may be healed.
-A Christian who is struggling with a particular sin should have an accountability partner – a mature Christian or a trusted Christian friend – he can confide in and can support him in maintaining victory over this sin and monitor his progress.
-Do you have a prayer partner?
+A Christian who is struggling with a particular sin should have an accountability partner – a mature Christian or a trusted Christian friend – he can confide in and support him in gaining victory over this sin and monitor his progress.

 Galatians 6:1-2 says, “Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.
 Bear one another’s burdens, and so fulfill the law of Christ” (New King James Version).

-Don’t keep your secret with Satan.
 Stop pretending.
 Seek godly help.
-Confess your sins to a mature Christian who can pray with you, advise you, guide you, encourage you, etc. I’m not talking about someone who’ll be gossiping about you and raising your case as a prayer point everywhere in the guise of helping you.
+Confess your sins to a mature Christian who can pray with you, advise you, guide you, encourage you, etc. I’m not talking about someone who’ll be gossiping about you and raising your case as a prayer point everywhere in the guise of helping you!

-Always remember that as the king in Matthew 18:23 and the master in Matthew 25:19 settled accounts with their servants, God will settle an account with you one day.
-The ten servants who were given one mina each were also asked to give account (Luke 19:11-27).
-You’ll give an account of your work in your office or business as the need arises but, more importantly, you’ll ultimately give an account of your life to God.
+The king in Matthew 18 and the master in Matthew 25 settled accounts with their servants (Matthew 18:23; 25:19), Remember God will settle an account with you one day.
+The ten servants, given one mina each, were also asked to give an account (Luke 19:11-27).
+You’ll give an account of your work in your office or business as the need arises but, more importantly, in the end, give an account of your life to God.
 Be accountable.

-PRAYER POINTS: Father, I will be accountable to You, the authority I am under, and the brethren.
+PRAYER POINTS: Father, I will be accountable to You, the authority I am under, and my fellow believers.
 I shall not associate with those who are unaccountable.
 Holy Spirit, help me to be faithful to God and the human beings that I serve.
 By the power in the blood of Jesus shed for the forgiveness of my sins, I have victory over sin; I shall not become a slave to sin again.